pronovic/apologies/.run/tasks/README.md

 }
 ```

-Tasks are implemented as scripts and not as directories, because in general
+Unlike commands, tasks are implemented as scripts and not as directories.
+This
-they should be fairly simple.
-They are implemented mostly in terms of commands
+is because, in general, they should be fairly simple.
+They are implemented
-(using `run_command <command>`), but you can also run installed tools (like
+mostly in terms of commands (using `run_command <command>`), but you can also
-`poetry_run isort`), the Python interpreter (`poetry_run python`) or even just
+run installed tools (i.e. `poetry_run isort`), run the Python interpreter
-invoke `poetry` directly.
+(using `poetry_run python`), or even just invoke `poetry` directly.

 Commands are supposed to `exit 1` when they encounter a permanent error, so you
 don't have to check their result via `$?` when using `run_command`.
 Similar